 Main Subheading

 Understanding which animals live in a forest requires appreciating the interconnectedness of the forest ecosystem.
-The forest isn't just a collection of trees; it's a complex, dynamic environment where plants, animals, and microorganisms interact in intricate ways.
+The forest isn't just a collection of trees; it's a complex, dynamic environment where plants, animals, and microorganisms interact in detailed ways.
 These interactions shape the distribution, abundance, and behavior of the animals that call the forest home.
 Factors such as climate, topography, soil type, and the availability of food and water all influence the types of animals that can survive in a particular forest.

 Comprehensive Overview